 What do stingless bees have to do with a Workplace network?
 For Australian Catholic University (ACU), the stingless bees are an example of how its Workplace network has connected thousands of staff across the country and led to immediate business value.

-In November last year, an ACU employee in Brisbane, on Australia’s east coast, asked on Workplace if it was possible to have a stingless beehive on the campus, given Brisbane’s subtropical climate was perfect for the native bees and the species are vital to pollinate local crops, flowers and bushland.
+In November last year, an ACU employee in Brisbane, on Australia’s east coast, asked on Workplace if it was possible to have a stingless beehive on the campus, given Brisbane’s subtropical climate was perfect for the native bees and the species is vital to pollinate local crops, flowers and bushland.

 Within 24 hours, ACU’s Chief Operating Officer and Deputy Vice-Chancellor, Dr Stephen Weller, had commented on the post expressing his interest in the idea.
 He @ mentioned staff from Properties and Facilities in his comment and asked them to discuss the idea and see if it was something that could be considered.